dataluscorp/browser/toolkit/mozapps/extensions/docs/SystemAddons.rst

     </addons>
   </updates>

-Firefox will download FlyWeb 2.0 and store it in the profile directory.
+Datalus will download FlyWeb 2.0 and store it in the profile directory.
 Pocket 1.0 from the **default** location will be used.

 Remove all system add-on updates